open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 To minimize the impact of slow transport of telemetry data, particularly for external or cloud-based backends, you should consider using the [OpenTelemetry Collector](/docs/collector/) as an [agent](/docs/collector/deployment/agent/).
 The agent can quickly accept, then batch send telemetry data to the backend.
-Such a setup will make your system more robust and scalable.